Yuer-yuan/Algorithm/README.md

 ![image-20231025112306864](./assets/image-20231025112306864.png)

+## data compression

+- why do we need compression?
+- is there an algorithm to compress all bit strings?

+### Huffman

+- for variable-length coding, how to avoid ambiguity?
+  - ensure no codeword is a prefix of another
+  - we need a prefix-free code
+- how to represent the prefix-free code
+  - using a binary trie
+  - chars in leaves
+  - codeword is path from root to leaf
+- is it adequate to just dump encoded bit stream? -- no, built trie is also needed, and preorder traversal is needed
+  - internal node: 0
+  - leaf node: 1
+  - char followed

 # NP completeness

 - NP-complete problems: no polynomial solutions have been found for any one of them -- $P \neq NP$